BaseStacks/schema-form/docs/types/FormSchema.md

 ## Notes

-- Each key in `FormSchema` corresponds to a field in your form
+- Each key in `FormFields` corresponds to a field in your form
 - The field schema determines how the field is validated and rendered
 - TypeScript helps ensure that your schema matches your form structure
 - Use `type` to specify what kind of field to render